 First, slow down.
 Take the time to enjoy the people and wonderful things right around you.
 Breathe deeply and be thankful.

 Secondly, go to God’s Word.
 Read the Psalms and let Him calm your rushed and hurried spirit.
 It’s amazing the gems you will find in the Psalms.
 You’ll see that David, one of the greatest men to ever live, lost sight and needed to refocus.

 Next, find some good praise and worship music or hymns.
 Music speaks to me, and most likely it does you, too.
 Here are some of my favorites:

 |Lord, I Need You||Death Was Arrested|

 And finally, go back to a time when you know the Lord called you.
-For me, a time I know without a doubt God called was when we were called to homeschool.
-I can tell you the time and place when God spoke to me; it was in a graveyard.
-When things get hairy, and they often do, I have to go back to that day and remind myself that, yes, I was indeed called to this.
+When things get frustrating and crazy, and they often do, take time to go back to that day and remind yourself that, yes, you were indeed called to this.

 My prayer for us:

 Lord, let it be that we look at you and keep our blinders on.
 Help us to seek you and remember what we are here for.
 There will always be prettier and bigger and better things, but nothing can compare to your glory.
 Keep that ever on our hearts.
 When we do get distracted and lost in all the stuff and yuck of life, set us back right so that we can see you and focus on you once more.